1. THESE TERMS

 1.5 Definitions.
 The definitions in this clause shall apply in these terms.

 Authorised Users: those of your employees, agents and independent contractors who are authorised by you to use the Services and the Documentation, as further described in clause 4.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-Contract: the contract between you and us for the supply of the Services in accordance with these terms.
+Contract: the contract between you and us for the supply of the Services in accordance with the Order and these terms.

-Customer Data: the data inputted by you, Authorised Users, or us on your behalf for the purpose of using the Services or facilitating your use of the Services.
+Customer Data: the data inputted by you, Authorised Users, your suppliers, or us on your behalf for the purpose of using the Services or facilitating your use of the Services.

 Documentation: the documents made available by us to you online via the Website, any videos, webinars, or any other documentation, which sets out a description of the Services and the user instructions for the Services.

 Extended Term: has the meaning given in clause 3.4.